maithilish/gotz/notes/readme.txt

 ----------------------

 For Checkstyle compliant formatter, import workspace/eclipse-prefs/formatter.xml which creates Eclipse-cs Gotz formatter profile.
-This is the preferred method.
-Import using Preferences -> Java -> Code Style -> Formatter -> Import and then in project properties -> Java Code Style -> Formatter, set Active Profile to Eclipse-cs Gotz
+This is the preferred method and to do that : Import using Preferences -> Java -> Code Style -> Formatter -> Import and then in project properties -> Java Code Style -> Formatter, set Active Profile to Eclipse-cs Gotz

 Alternatively, to create new Eclipse-cs Gotz formatter profile, select checkstyle from project context menu and select Create Formatter-profile.
 Edit it